goodekat/LIME-research-journals/README.md

       - think about how to implement a simulation with a random forest
       - look back at 601 notes from Kaiser for model assessment
       - look at Hadley’s ‘removing the blindfold’ for ideas
-      - read book Dr. Dixon lent me on sensativity analyses
+      - read book Dr. Dixon lent me on sensitivity analyses
   - possible improvements to LIME
       - determine the best number of bins to use for each variable
       - try out subsampling idea